highcharts/highcharts/docs/chart-and-series-types/pictorial.md

 Pictorial series
 ===============

-The Pictorial Series is a type of chart that uses images to visualize data.
+The Pictorial series is a type of chart that uses vector images to visualize data.
 It is a great way to illustrate complex concepts in a simple and easy to understand way.

 <iframe style="width: 100%; height: 520px; border: none;" src="https://highcharts.com/samples/embed/highcharts/demo/pictorial" allow="fullscreen"></iframe>